Share:

 From time to time, your employee handbook will require an update.
 This could be due to internal changes in the company or due to changes in law.
 Therefore, we recommend including a provision in the employees’ contract that the employee handbook does not form part of the contract.
 That way, employers would be entitled to amend the policy at any time.

-The employee handbook should be amended whenever required and any change to the employee handbook should be clearly communicated to the employees.
+The handbook should be amended whenever required and any change should be clearly communicated to the employees.

 What else can we help you with?